afollestad/node-deploy/README.md

 nodedeploy list
 ```

-This will retrieve a simple list of project IDs that exist on the nodedeploy-server.
+This will retrieve a simple list of project IDs that exist on the server.

 ---